viper25/import_sp_power_stats_to_ha/README.md

 to be available for 6 months (inclusive of current running month).
 The hourly stats seem to be available only for 2 weeks (inclusive of current running week).

-After adding from HACS, add the following to configuration.yaml
+After adding from HACS, add the following to `configuration.yaml`

 ## Steps:

-1. Download monthly csv data from https://services.spservices.sg/dashboard
+- Download monthly csv data from https://services.spservices.sg/dashboard
-2. Make a note of the current cumulative value of the data at http://homeassistant.local/developer-tools/statistics
-3. Run the script to generate import.csv
-4. Place contents in /CONFIG folder in Home Assistant
+- Create a Template Sensor (under Helpers) in Home Assistant (one-time)
-5. Run the script to import the data as below:
+  Example:
     ```yaml
+    template:
+        - sensor:
+            - name: "SP Power Energy Import"
+              state: "{{ states('sensor.sp_power_energy_import') }}"
+              unit_of_measurement: "kWh"
+              device_class: energy
+              state_class: total_increasing
+    ```
+- Restart Home Assistant & Set the value of `sensor.sp_power_energy_import` = 0 in Developer Tools > States (one-time).
+  It will be 'unknown' initially.
+This is needed, else the Energy dashboard will complain.
+- ~~Now set the static price of electricity in [Settings > Energy Dashboard > Grid](http://homeassistant.local/config/energy).
+This has to be done before importing the data else the price will not be retroactively applied.~~
+- Make a note of the current cumulative value of the data at http://homeassistant.local/developer-tools/statistics (if not running the first time)
+- Run the script to generate say, `convert_to_cumulative_daily.csv`
+- Place file in /CONFIG folder in Home Assistant
+- Run the script to import the data as below:
+    ```yaml
     data:
         timezone_identifier: Asia/Singapore
         delimiter: ","
         decimal: false
-      filename: import.tsv
+        filename: sp_services_import_daily.csv
         datetime_format: "%Y.%m.%d"
         unit_from_entity: false
         action: import_statistics.import_from_file
     ```
+- Do the same for hourly data

+> One time: Import the sensor in the Energy Dashboard under "Grid".
+If it shows, no state, then set state to `0` in
+> Developer Tools and rerun the above script again.

 ## Notes